namitharayasam/namitharayasam.github.io/_pages/about.md

 I’m a third-year Computer Science undergraduate at PES University, Bangalore, specializing in Machine Intelligence and Data Science.
 My primary research interests lie in Machine Learning, Natural Language Processing (NLP), and Computer Vision.

-In the summer of 2025, I’m excited to join the National University of Singapore (NUS) as a Research Intern, working with [Hannah Brown](https://hannah-aught.github.io/) in the John AI Lab, led by Prof. [Michael Qizhe Shieh.](https://www.comp.nus.edu.sg/cs/people/mshieh/)
+In the summer of 2025, I’m excited to join the National University of Singapore (NUS) as a Research Intern, working with [Hannah Brown](https://hannah-aught.github.io/) in the John AI Lab, led by Prof. [Michael Qizhe Shieh].(https://www.comp.nus.edu.sg/cs/people/mshieh/)

 Previously, I interned at the [IEEE Robotics Automation Society](https://ieee-ras-pesu.github.io/website/) and was a part of [Center for Data Sciences and Applied Machine Learning](https://research.pes.edu/center-for-data-sciences-and-applied-machine-learning/) (CDSAML) at PES University, where I deepened my expertise in large language models (LLMs).

-My Bachelor’s thesis, supervised by Dr. Surabhi Narayan, explores bias quantification and mitigation in multimodal models, focusing on vision-language systems.
+My Bachelor’s thesis, supervised by Prof. Surabhi Narayan, explores bias quantification and mitigation in multimodal models, focusing on vision-language systems.

 Outside of research, I'm a trained Carnatic music vocalist with a deep passion for classical music.